 Porn is all over the internet whether we like it or not.
 We can choose to ignore it, or we can talk about it and explain that, while it’s okay to enjoy watching porn, there is a big difference between fantasy and real sexual experiences.

 Inclusive Sex Education

-Can you imagine having to sit in a classroom while a bunch of teenagers discuss whether or not your identity is ‘wrong’?
+Can you imagine having to sit in a classroom while a bunch of teenagers discuss whether or not your sexual orientation is ‘wrong’?
 This was a reality for LGBTQ+ teenagers not so long ago.

 “The facilitators said yes and you can choose which side of this debate you would like to be on,” she continues, “there were a lot of kids who got up and said ‘it's wrong, it's disgusting’ and these sex educators allowed this and said: ‘that's a really interesting point’.”